The Hotpot| November 2025 | By Lisanne

 It’s moving through the noise instead of fighting it.
 Understanding that the detours are not wasted time — they’re the training ground.

-For women and thinkers building meaningful, lasting work, yak shaving is not a distraction—it’s forging.
+They teach patience.
+Systems thinking.
+Problem-solving.
+Resilience.
+They build readiness.
+For women building meaningful, lasting work, yak shaving is not a distraction—it’s forging.

 Thank you for reading!
 The journal prompt of today: